paularmstrong/swig/docs/tags.md

 ### include <a name="include" href="#include">#</a>

 Includes a template in it's place.
 The template is rendered within the current context.
-Does not use and {% endinclude %}.

     {% include template_path %}
     {% include "path/to/template.js" %}

+You can mark an include to `ignore missing` so that if the template does not exist, it will be ignored and no error will be thrown.

+    {% include "foobar.html" ignore missing %}

 Locally declared context variables are _not_ passed to the included template by default.
 For example, in the following situations, your `inc.html` will not know about the variables `foo` nor `bar`: